 - Computer Information Systems (Computer Basics, Database Management, Networking, Programming, Computer & Network Security, and Web Development, Big Data, Artificial Intelligence, and Amazon Web Services (AWS)).

 - Consumer Sciences and Design Technologies (Family & Consumer Sciences, Fashion Merchandising & Design, Hospitality & Restaurant Management and Culinary Arts, Interior Design, and Nutrition & Foods)

 Humanities and Social Sciences

 The Humanities and Social Sciences Division provides students with a broad selection of general education courses in language arts, humanities, and social sciences.
-It offers 2 Associate in Science degrees, 4 Associate in Arts degrees, 8 Associate in Arts for Transfer degrees and one Certificate of Achievement.
-The Division publishes the student newspaper and magazine and houses the Honors program, the Pride Center, Teacher Preparation Institute, Writing Center, and Speech & Sign Success Center.
+It offers 2 Associate in Science degrees, 5 Associate in Arts degrees, 9 Associate in Arts for Transfer degrees and one Certificate of Achievement.
+The division houses the Honors program, the Pride Center, Study Abroad, Teacher Preparation Institute, Writing Center, and Speech & Sign Success Center.

 The Humanities and Social Sciences Division’s educational departments and their program areas include:

 - Art History (Art History, Latin, and Humanities)

 - English, Literature, & Creative Writing